 EndNote is a desktop-based program that lets you manage and organize all of your references, import multiple references from databases, insert references easily into papers, and create instant bibliographies.

-It must be purchased from USask IT Acquisitions, but once purchased you will own the product forever.
+It must be purchased from USask IT Requisitions (for faculty and staff) or from Shop USask (for students), but once purchased you will own the product forever.
 When used in conjunction with the online EndNote basic (free) you can share references with colleagues and access references anytime or anywhere.

 If you aren't sure if you're ready to commit to buying EndNote, you can download a free 30-day trial version by clicking on the EndNote basic link below.